Annual Meeting Image Competition

 Logo

 Submit a case-based image for peer-review and display at ACR Convergence, the ACR's annual meeting.
-If accepted, your image will be digitally displayed at the meeting and added to the ACR Rheumatology Image Library collection.
+If accepted, your image may be digitally displayed at the meeting and will be added to the ACR Rheumatology Image Library collection.
 One image will be selected as the winner of the Image Competition and published in the Arthritis & Rheumatology journal.
 The winner will receive complimentary registration to ACR Convergence 2024.

 Image Competition News

-ACR Convergence 2023 Image Competition submission is closed.
-Winning images were displayed during ACR Convergence 2023.
+ACR Convergence 2024 Image Competition submission is closed.
+Submitter and winner notifications were sent in late August.
+Winning images will be displayed during ACR Convergence 2024.
 All accepted images will be added to the Rheumatology Image Library.

 Awards